 What Spicy Foods are Safe for Cats to Eat?

-Your cat may help herself to leftovers on the kitchen table.
-A petsitter may allow a cat to lick a plate clean.
-If your cat wanders outside, she may feast on takeout containers.
+Unfortunately, your cat may help itself to leftovers on the kitchen table.
+A petsitter may allow a cat to lick his/her plate clean.
+If your cat wanders outside, it may feast on takeout containers.

 Can Cats Eat Curry?